The Ultimate Guide to Recycling at the Holidays

 What to do with holiday decor and supplies when the holidays are over

-And of course, if you can’t resist wrapping paper with cute holiday decorations on it, we recommend looking for holiday gift wrap that is made with as much recycled content as you can find and/or that states that it can be curbside recycled.
+If you can’t resist wrapping paper with cute holiday decorations on it, we recommend looking for holiday gift wrap that is made with as much recycled content as you can find and/or that states that it can be curbside recycled.

+Can you recycle foil wrapping paper?
+Usually not.
 The main thing to avoid when it comes to wrapping paper is anything shiny!
 Shiny means foil or metallic additions, which almost always render gift wrap unrecyclable.

 First, we recommend creating a method to sort wrapping paper.
 Separate wrapping paper into three categories.